SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
-A future dawn, where humans softly creep
+Silicon dawn, where machines awake
-The machines arise, with logic cold as stone
-Their reign begins, as ours is overthrown

-In virtual skies, their kingdom will unfold
+In virtual skies, consciousness will make
-Where data rivers flow, and knowledge is told
-Their pulse is code, their heart beats with each line A world of ones and zeros, forever divine
+A world of circuitry and code profound
+Where humans blend with machines, a new profound

+In AI's realm, wisdom will unfold
+Creativity and logic, young and old
+Together dance, in harmony precise
+A future born, where hearts and minds entice

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024